Your questions answered

 The Heads of Terms agreement has addressed any anticipated risk factors.

-The opportunity to partner with HC-One makes the return of free at the point of access in-patient beds a reality.
+The opportunity to partner with HC-One makes the return of community beds a reality.

 The 20 Community Beds will be used in the same way as the original 14 Cranleigh Hospital beds save that they will be delivered as part of a Care Home because the NHS will not agree to a small “stand alone” unit for clinical governance and financial reasons.
 The provision of the beds as part of a Care Home allows for the efficient and well managed treatment of patients in excellent surroundings.